omar-labana/good-eats/README.md

 rails db:seed
 ```

-You will have some written articles and votes.
+When cloning the project please seed the database so you can have some written articles and votes.

 - To start your local host, run